krywenko/gutenberg-libary-skill/README.md

-gutenberg library skill for mycroft. is an ebook reader for mycroft that can download files from  gutenbrg website.. it is a compressed file as i have have top ~100 public domain books install.. which is not so big at +50 megs compressed to 19m if you wish to download other gutenberg book  fust use ./gutesingle weblink to txt file
+gutenberg library skill for mycroft. is an ebook reader for mycroft that can download files from  gutenbrg website.. it is a compressed file as i have have top ~100 public domain books install.. which is not so big at +50 megs compressed to 19m if you wish to download other gutenberg book  just use ./gutesingle weblink to txt file

 ie\; ./gutesingle https://www.gutenberg.org/ebooks/159.txt.utf-8